healx/lig3dlens/README.md

 ## Lig3DLens

 Lig3DLens performs the following tasks:
-1. Prepares a commercial compound library to be used for a VS campaign
+1. Prepares a commercial compound library to be used for a VS campaign.
+This task
+involves: i) compound standardisation and ii) filtering out compounds outside a predefined range of physicochemical properties.
-2. Generated conformers for the compounds in the commercial library and calculated the 3D similarity (shape & electrostatics) of these compounds against a reference compound.
+2. Generates conformers for all of the compounds in the commercial library and calculates their 3D similarity (shape & electrostatics) to a reference compound.
 3. Finally, it can cluster the highest scoring hits and select a set number of representative compounds that can be ordered and tested.